See and Do in Hong Kong

 Wong Tai Sin Temple

 This Taoist Temple is one of Hong Kong’s most frequented temples and is dedicated to Wong Tai Sin, a legendary hermit who supposedly possessed healing powers and was a soothsayer of some renown.
 This temple usually sees people making ornate offerings or coming to see the local fortune tellers who practise their trade from within.

 Expats will love exploring this indoor four-storey market which houses a variety of shops and stalls.
-Vendours sell everything from curios to fabrics, and much more.
-Come here for a day of retail therapy, or to kit out your new Hong Kong home.
+Vendors sell everything from curios to fabrics, and much more.
+Shoppers come here for a day of retail therapy, or to kit out their new Hong Kong home.

 Many expats do not know that Hong Kong was founded on the narcotics trade, so it’s quite fitting that the development and history of the Royal Hong Kong Police Force be showcased.
 Exhibits include a number of artefacts relating to the Hong Kong Police Force such as weapons and uniforms, as well as historical archives and photographs.